 Tide is an alternation between the contradictions.
-Rym Mouelhi is looking at her relation with her husband and society.
-The apparent alienation and the hidden desire result in a continuous inner pressure.
+Rym Mouelhi is looking at her relationship with her husband and society.
+The apparent alienation and the hidden desire result in continuous inner pressure.
 Tutored by Soumeya Bouallegui.

 Mosaic (3:30 min., Lebanon)

 Sarah Zeryab is not 25 years old yet.
-She is in a dialogue with Beirut the city, as she asks: how can we proceed after our second asylum?
+She is in a dialogue with the city of Beirut, as she asks: how can we proceed after our second asylum?
 Tutored by Lina Al Abed.

 One step too late (7 min., Lebanon)